johnathon-smith/telco_churn_project/README.md

 > - Alpha = 0.05
 > - H_0: Contract type is independent of customer churn.
 > - H_a: Contract type is not independent of customer churn.
-> - Outcome: To be determined.
+> - Outcome: I rejected the null hypothesis.

 > - __Hypothesis 2__
 > - Alpha = 0.05
 > - H_0: The average number of customers that churn with a monthly contract <= the average number of customers that churn without a monthly contract.
 > - H_a: The average number of customers that churn with a monthly contract > the average number of customers that churn without a monthly contract.
-> - Outcome: To be determined.
+> - Outcome: I rejected the null hypothesis.

 > - __Hypothesis 3__
 > - Alpha = 0.05
 > - H_0: Internet service type is independent of customer churn.
 > - H_a: Internet service type is not independent of customer churn.
-> - Outcome: To be determined.
+> - Outcome: I rejected the null hypothesis.

 > - __Hypothesis 4__
 > - Alpha = 0.05
 > - H_0: The average number of customers that churn with fiber optic internet <= the average number of customers that churn without fiber optic internet.
 > - H_a: The average number of customers that churn with fiber optic internet > the average number of customers that churn without fiber optic internet.
-> - Outcome: To be determined.
+> - Outcome: I rejected the null hypothesis.

 > - __Hypothesis 5__
 > - Alpha = 0.05
 > - H_0: Payment type is independent of customer churn.
 > - H_a: Payment type is not independent of customer churn.
-> - Outcome: To be determined.
+> - Outcome: I rejected the null hypothesis.

 > - __Hypothesis 6__
 > - Alpha = 0.05
 > - H_0: The average number of customers that churn with manual payments <= the average number of customers that churn with automatic payments.
 > - H_a: The average number of customers that churn with manual payments > the average number of customers that churn with automatic payments.
-> - Outcome: To be determined.
+> - Outcome: I rejected the null hypothesis.

 <hr style="border-top: 10px groove blueviolet; margin-top: 1px; margin-bottom: 1px"></hr>

 ### Executive Summary - Conclusions & Next Steps
 <hr style="border-top: 10px groove blueviolet; margin-top: 1px; margin-bottom: 1px"></hr>

+> - Through data exploration and statistical analysis, I found customer contract type, payment type, and internet service type to all be significant drivers of churn.
+> - I constructed and evaluated over 200 Random Forest Classifier models with varying max_depth and min_samples_leaf hyperparameter values.
+> - Ultimately, my final model was chosen as my best model based on its accuracy score (\~80%), higher recall rate (\~52%), and low indication of being over fit.
+> - My final model outperformed the baseline model which had an accuracy score of about 73%.
+> - Created a csv file containing customer_id, probability of churn, and prediction of whether or not each customer churned using the test results of my final model.

 <hr style="border-top: 10px groove blueviolet; margin-top: 1px; margin-bottom: 1px"></hr>